MarcoSero/Swiftener/README.md

 # Swiftener
 Collection of extensions, operators and utilities to add syntactic sugar to Swift (swift's sweetener)

-## Documentation
+## Features

-Work in progress...
+A continuous work in progress...

 ### Array